Taeyang: Artistry

 Taeyang's voice is highly praised for its tone.
-Korean critic Kim Young-dae called his timbre "luxurious and one you couldn't find before him," noting that "instead of giving off a mechanically trained and cold aura that other idols usually exhibit, he has a warm and full emotional range."
+Music critic Kim Young-dae called his timbre "luxurious and one you couldn't find before him", noting that "instead of giving off a mechanically trained and cold aura that other idols usually exhibit, he has a warm and full emotional range".
 In 2015, Taeyang was voted the third best K-Pop male vocalist by music industry officials.
 He was described as a "feline" and ferocious live performer by The New York Times.
-Once described to have "moves like Chris Brown [and] smooth vocals like Miguel," The Straits Times highlighted "his vocal prowess and sex appeal" as the best traits of his performances, and claimed that his free-styled moves show off "why he is often crowned the dancing king of K-pop."
+Once described to have "moves like Chris Brown [and] smooth vocals like Miguel", The Straits Times highlighted "his vocal prowess and sex appeal" as the best traits of his performances, and claimed that his free-styled moves show off "why he is often crowned the dancing king of K-pop".
 A review of his first solo tour stated that:

 Taeyang's vocals glide effortlessly over the melodies as his body twists fluidly from one move to the next.
 But even as he dances in abandon, his movements are graceful and economical, a joy to watch.

 Other ventures

 Endorsements and fashion

 In 2017, Taeyang started endorsing auto maker Lexus, becoming the brand's Korean ambassador for their newest model LC500h, composing and writing the lyrics for the promotional song "So Good", which was released in May.
 Taeyang partnered with Italian fashion house Fendi to design an exclusive capsule collection line "Fendi for Taeyang" which features an array of T-shirts, hoodies, jackets, accessories and sneakers - with Taeyang's signature daisy-shaped motifs and positive words like, "Faith", "Grace", "Saved", and "Passion".
-The collection was released in Hong Kong on July 27 with the prices ranging from $447-$9,490.
+The collection was released in Hong Kong on July 27.
 In 2023, Taeyang became the global brand ambassador of French fashion house Givenchy.